mvsoom/thesis/writing/thesis/chapter/pack/main.typ

 Then learn features from LF model and see if evaluation improves with this */

+/*
+TODO:
+More info is in https://chatgpt.com/g/g-p-6838cfb047408191ad7b248487bc47d9-ft-of-arccos-kernel/project

+Perhaps at the end of each of these conversations upload the bare bone text of this chapter and ask if anything in the conversation should be added

+*/

 = The periodic arc cosine kernel
 <chapter:pack>